Crochet Pumpkin: 3 Perfect Sizes

 Crochet candy corn with two crochet pumpkins in fall colors of orange, white, yellow.

 I love seeing your finished crochet projects!
-If you enjoyed making the Medium Crochet Pumpkin, I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
+If you enjoyed making this easy Crochet Pumpkin, I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
 If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!

 Leave a Reply